A Man of Prayer

 Jack Longgrear was a man of prayer.
 His faith was his priority in life, and God used this faith in beautiful ways to provide for his family, to care for his friends, and to touch a community.

-Jack passed away just before Thanksgiving, on November 17th, last year.
+Jack passed away just before Thanksgiving, on November 17th, in 2015.
 Jack’s wife and kingdom partner for sixty-eight (68) years, Imogene, preceded him in death by just a few months.
 Just before Jack passed away, many noticed the presence of a smile, as he anticipated going home – to see Imogene, of course, but more importantly, his Lord.
 It was that kind of peace and joy that touched so many people across the years of Jack’s life.
 There was a transparency about him, so that one could almost look through him to see Christ.

 As Mission Arlington® heads towards its 30th anniversary this August, we recall our beginnings of more than 3 decades ago.
 Because Jack and Imogene were authentic and practicing people of prayer, God placed them into the life of Bob and Tillie as they prayed about starting what would become Mission Arlington®.
 There were many prayer meetings in the home of this faithful couple.
 In the living room of their lovely home, the Longgrears’ would pray for Tillie, and for God’s leadership in this new endeavor.
 These prayer meetings went on for months, and they formed the path and the language of our work in and our heart for this community.